 Private Internet Access iOS APP for iPhone and iPad

 This is an area where PIA falls behind in terms of features.
 The iOS app will leave iPhone and iPad users without the advanced features offered in their Android app.
 However, the iOS app has a nice user interface and is easy to use.
 You can select any server location and quickly see the connection status.
 Simply slide the on / off toggle to use their network.
 The Private Internet Access iOS app uses the built-in IPsec protocol for security.

 Private Internet Access Speed Test

 Private Internet Access has been in the VPN business since 2009.
-Their network consists over 3300 servers spread across 24 different countries.
-They have multiple fast servers in popular countries like the US, the UK, Canada, and The Netherlands.
-They do not log any information about their users while using their services.
+Their network consists over 3100 servers spread across 33 different countries.
+They have multiple servers in popular countries like the US, UK, Canada, and The Netherlands.
+They do not log any information about their members while using their VPN or proxy services.
 Everyone is on the honor system according to their TOS.

 What we liked most about the service:

 - PIA has clients for Windows, Mac OS X, and Linux.